darpa-brass/bbn-immortals/phase01/immortals_repo/knowledge-repo/documentation/README.txt

-	-Pbootstrap (push IMMoRTALS ontology into a running Fuseki instance) -PincludeBytecodeModels (include fine-grained bytecode models in ontology) -PincludeAstModels (include abstract syntax tree models in ontology)
+	-Pbootstrap (push IMMoRTALS ontology into a running Fuseki instance) -PincludeBytecodeModels (include fine-grained bytecode models in ontology) -PincludeAstModels (include abstract syntax tree models in ontology) -DvalidateOntology (runs a soundness check on the generated ontology, this may take quite some time to complete)

 Multiple build flags can be used simultaneously:
 	mvn clean install -DskipTests -Djunit.debug -Pbootstrap -PincludeAstModels -PincludeBytecodeModels